NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Experiments

 \subsection{Experiment 2: Motion Planning Benchmark}

 We compare NEO to several state-of-the-art motion planning algorithms on 198 problems over five different test scenes displayed in Figure \ref{fig:env}.
-The test scenes were part of a selection defined by MoveIt! \cite{moveit, moveitb}.
-However, the five selected; Bookshelves, Counter Top, Industrial A, Industrial B, and Tunnel, were the most complex.
+The test scenes were part of a selection defined in the MoveIt! benchmark \cite{moveit, moveitb}.
+However, the five we selected: Bookshelves, Counter Top, Industrial A, Industrial B, and Tunnel, were the most complex.

 In each problem, the robot is initialised in a defined joint configuration.
 The final position of the robot is defined by another joint configuration.
 The motion planners must plan between the initial and final configurations.
 However, NEO does not work by constraining the final joint configuration as it goes against the premise of task-space reactive control to know the final joint configuration.
-Therefore, NEO is constrained by the end-effector pose of the robot when it is in the specified final joint configuration.
+Therefore, NEO is constrained by the end-effector pose of the robot from the forward kinematics of the specified final joint configuration.

-We obtained the definition of the benchmark scenes, initial and target configurations, and motion planning implementations from Trjopt's supplementary material \cite{trajopt}.
+We obtained the definition of the benchmark scenes, initial and target configurations, and motion planning implementations from Trajopt's supplementary material \cite{trajopt}.
 We compare our results to four motion planners: Trajopt \cite{trajopt}, OMPL-RRTConnect \cite{omplr}, and OMPL-LBKPIECE \cite{omplk}, and CHOMP \cite{chomp}.
+As expected, the potential field approach performed extremely poorly in this experiment due to local minima, and those results have been excluded.